International route / Asia-North America

 The Himalayas often rise above cloud base; Siberia is cloudier but river ice patterns remain visible at altitude.

-What is the best side of plane for Delhi to Toronto?
+What is the best side for Delhi to Toronto?